CVE-2025-8943

 Remediation

-Proactive Monitoring: Review system and application logs for unusual command execution patterns or the spawning of unexpected child processes from the Flowise service.
+Proactive Monitoring: Monitor server process execution logs for the spawning of unexpected child processes or command-line activity originating from the Flowise service.

 Exploitation status